gauri-fargade/CivicEase-Chatbot/README.md

 macOS/Linux
 source venv/bin/activate

-text
 4. Install dependencies:
 pip install -r requirements.txt

-text
 5. Run the app:
 python app.py

-text
-6. Open your browser to [http://localhost:5000](http://localhost:5000) and start chatting!
+6. Open your browser to localhost and start chatting!

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests for improvements or bug fixes.

-## License

-This project is licensed under the MIT License.

----

 Made with ❤️ to help Nashik citizens interact with their municipal corporation effectively.